-It is therefore important that you discuss with your doctor how you follow the ketogenic lifestyle, possibly referring your doctor to the right information sources about keto and also providing information about current insights about cholesterol.
+It is important that you discuss with your doctor how you follow the ketogenic lifestyle.
+If possible refer your doctor to the right information sources about keto and also provide information about current insights about cholesterol.
 Of course, this is only possible if your doctor is open to it.

 If you have tested too early, so less than 6 months after starting a continuous keto lifestyle, then suggest repeating the test after three and again after six months.
 This is the only way to assess the actual progress.

-If your doctor is still worried, for example because your LDL has increased, and even insists you start medication, you can first ask for more testing: ApoA, ApoB and Lp(a) determination.
+If your doctor is still worried, for example because your LDL has increased, and even insists you start medication, you can first ask for more testing.
+ApoA, ApoB and Lp(a) determination are the tests to ask for.
 In addition, it is also important to have your doctor exclude other factors such as thyroid function issues and the congenital abnormality familial hypercholesterolemia (FH).

 The only reliable way to have the condition of your bloodvessels evaluated is the CAC scan (Coronary CT calcium scan), and not the cholesterol test.
 Again, you can ask your doctor for a referal to have this scan done or you can have it done privately.

 Take your own precautions

 If you yourself continue to have concerns, you can make a number of changes to your ketogenic lifestyle:

 - stop consuming keto coffee and fat bombs;

 - replace some of the saturated fats with mono-unsaturated fats: cook with olive oil instead of butter.
 Also eat some more nuts and avocado;